-Nurudeen (aka T.J.) has a passion for helping people build the bodies they desire through weight lifting.
+Nurudeen (aka T.J) has a passion for helping people build the body they desire through weight training.
 He is a physique and fitness trainer, nutritionist, yoga instructor, vegan natural bodybuilder, National Physique Committee (NPC) competitor, and founder at TitaniumPhysique.
 Nurudeen is a member of the International Association Study of Pain (IASP) and the American Chronic Pain Association (ACPA).

 When you lift weights and do any exercise that involves your arms, the forearm and triceps muscles contract and becomes tighter.
 Tight and restricted forearm and triceps muscles pull and put tension on the elbow tendons.
 As a result, the elbow tendons become inflamed and cause pain during exercise or from lifting weights.

 Yes, you can get tennis elbow from lifting weights.
 The tendon on the outside of the elbow gets overstressed through repetitive weight lifting exercises and movements.
 As a result, it leads to inflammatory pain in the tendon (tennis elbow) when lifting weights.

 It depends on the severity of the elbow injury and pain.
 If the elbow injury creates "low to mild" pain, most people can use elbow joint support sleeves, elbow wraps or other short-term pain relief remedies to reduce pain temporarily.
 If the elbow injury is chronic and severe, and creates sharp pain in the elbow tendon and elbow joint, it's best to treat the root cause of the elbow injury before resuming working out.